-2D & 3D FOCUS This is the intermediate studio art course.
+This is a standard regular Art 12 course that has a 2D & a 3D FOCUS.
 Students continue to develop creativity in drawing, painting, sculpting, and printmaking.
 Cultural, personal, and historical contexts are incorporated into art projects.
 Projects vary from semester to semester.
 Students can choose to develop independent projects or prepare for a final solo exhibition of their work.
-Outdoor art and Art Gallery fieldtrips are included with this course.
+Outdoor art and Art Gallery field trips are included with this course.